promacanthus/awesome-golang-ai/README.md

 - [gpt4all-bindings](https://github.com/nomic-ai/gpt4all/tree/41c9013fa46a194b3e4fee6ced1b9d1b65e177ac/gpt4all-bindings/golang): GPT4All Language Bindings provide cross-language interfaces to easily integrate and interact with GPT4All's local LLMs, simplifying model loading and inference for developers.
 - [go-openai](https://github.com/sashabaranov/go-openai): OpenAI ChatGPT, GPT-3, GPT-4, DALL·E, Whisper API wrapper for Go.
 - [llama.go](https://github.com/gotzmann/llama.go): llama.go is like llama.cpp in pure Golang.
+- [eino](https://github.com/cloudwego/eino): The ultimate LLM/AI application development framework in Golang.
+- [fabric](https://github.com/danielmiessler/fabric): fabric is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

 ### Retrieval-Augmented Generation